argoproj-labs/argocd-vault-plugin/README.md

 There are 3 different ways that parameters can be passed along to argocd-vault-plugin.

 ##### Kubernetes Secret
 You can define a Secret in the `argocd` namespace of your Argo CD cluster with the Vault configuration.
-The keys of the secret's `data` should be the exact names given above, case-sensitive:
+The keys of the secret's `data`/`stringData` should be the exact names given above, case-sensitive:
 ```yaml
 apiVersion: v1